Membership

 RI website and filled out a form expressing their interest in Rotary.
 Here is a quick summary of how to process those leads when you get them:

-MEMBERSHIP CHAIR
+DISTRICT MEMBERSHIP CHAIR